verifalia/verifalia-csharp-sdk/README.md

 This section lists the changelog for the current major version of the library: for older versions, please see the [project releases](https://github.com/verifalia/verifalia-csharp-sdk/releases).

+### v4.0

+Released on February 27<sup>th</sup>, 2023

+- Added support for API v2.4
+- Added support for .NET 7.0
+- Added support for new completion callback options
+- Added support for parked mail exchangers detection
+- Added support for specifying a custom wait time while submitting and retrieving email verification jobs
+- Added support for nullable annotations
+- Breaking change: renamed `WaitingStrategy` into `WaitOptions` and refactored the latter so that it now allows to adjust the underlying polling wait times
+- Breaking change: the default job submission and retrieval behavior is now to wait for the completion of jobs (but it is possible to change that through the new `WaitOptions` class)
+- Breaking change: the `CompletionCallback` property of the `ValidationRequest` and `FileValidationRequest` classes now points to a full fledged `CompletionCallback` class instead of a simple `Uri`
+- Bumped dependencies (including Newtonsoft.Json and Flurl)
+- Improved documentation

 ### v3.1